DevMelao/childfood/README.md

  #comparison
 Group 3:
-Michael
 Rewina
 Brikti
 Oluwadunsion
-Jadean
+Jeaden
 Aaron
+Jaheim
+Michael

-this site will promote two junk and healthy food products............
+This site will promote two food products for kids............
-The landing page will show the .... if you click explore on the milkshake side, you will be taken to another page that has a slide show of each flavers. like strawberry, bannana, ....... and flovor combo which are cookies and cream, chocolate swirl, chocolate-chocolate, peanut butter, mint chocolate, coffee, buttrt scotch milkshakes.
+The landing page will show the ....
+If you click explore on the milkshake side, you will be taken to another page that has a slide show of each flavers. like strawberry, bannana, ....... and flovor combo which are cookies and cream, chocolate swirl, chocolate-chocolate, peanut butter, mint chocolate, coffee, buttrt scotch milkshakes.

-Micheal:
 Rewina:
 Brikti:
 Oluwadunsion:
-Jadean:
+Jeaden:
 Aaron:
+Jaheim:
+Micheal: